-As well as the recommended daily servings of green juices, you can consume other fluids freely throught all phases of the Sirtfood diet.
-These should include non-caloric drinks, preferably plain water, black coffee and green tea.
-Both coffee and green tea are Sirtfoods and there is now considerable research now that drinking both is linked with numerous health benefits.
+As well as the recommended daily servings of green juices, you can consume other fluids freely through all phases of the Sirtfood diet.
+These should include non-caloric drinks, preferably plain water, black coffee, and green tea.
+Both coffee and green tea are Sirtfoods and there is now considerable research now that drinking both are linked with numerous health benefits.

 We recommend that coffee be drunk black, without adding milk as some researchers have found that the milk can reduce the absorption of the beneficial sirtuin-activating nutrients.
 The same has been found for green tea although adding some lemon juice actually increases the assimilation of the sirtuin-activators.

 - Quality is paramount for both coffee and tea.
-The healthiest coffee is organic dark roast, ground from fresh whole coffee beans, consumed “black.”
-Also look for organic tea grown in a pristine environment.
+The healthiest coffee is an organic dark roast, ground from fresh whole coffee beans, consumed “black.”
+Also, look for organic tea grown in a pristine environment.

 - Organic: Most coffee produced today is heavily contaminated with pesticides.
 It’s actually one of the most heavily sprayed crops grown.
 So, any coffee you consume should be organic, pesticide-free coffee.

 - Fresh whole bean: You’ll want to purchase coffee in whole bean form and then grind it yourself to prevent rancidity.
 Pre-ground coffee may be rancid by the time you drink it.